Euan Blair: Career

+Blair was listed in the Sunday Times Rich List for the first time in May 2024, with an estimated net worth of £375 million.
+Blair re-entered the list in 2025 with a net worth of £350 million.

 Media coverage

 When the Millennium Dome was in the planning stages, Tony Blair proposed that the Dome must pass the "Euan test" and satisfy what his 13-year-old would want on a day out.

 The incident for which Blair first attracted significant attention was in 2000 when, aged 16, he was found by police intoxicated in Leicester Square, having spent the night with friends celebrating the completion of his GCSE exams.
 He apologised for the incident, and was neither prosecuted nor formally cautioned.

 In 2001, Blair applied to Trinity College, Oxford.
 His parents made a formal complaint to the Press Complaints Commission that media reports represented an intrusion, and the complaint was upheld.
-He later took a place at Bristol University instead.
+He later took a place at the University of Bristol instead.

 In 2006, it was reported in The Sunday Times that Blair had worked as a runner for the film V for Vendetta when it was filmed around the Palace of Westminster in summer 2005.
 The Conservative MP David Davies and the magazine Private Eye suggested that Blair's involvement was a contributing factor to the granting of access to the location for filming.
 However, Nick Daubeny, the location manager for the film, denied that Blair's involvement had helped in any way, saying that Blair had been offered the job after they had worked together during the filming of Band of Brothers in 2001.